CatFishing4Guyz/cfmaw/README.md

 ## Credits
 Magic Man, for developing the API, a bunch of help, and pointing out stupid mistakes.

-Jelosus, for suggestions, a bunch of help and pointing out stupid mistakes.
+Jelosus1, for suggestions, a bunch of help and pointing out stupid mistakes.